RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 but I encourage you to think outside the box.
 (Professor Lawson's version of this course includes Jane Austen's *Emma* and Jean Dominque-Bauby's [*The Diving Bell And The Butterfly*](https://en.wikipedia.org/wiki/The_Diving_Bell_and_the_Butterfly), anything but obvious choices for a Law & Lit course.)

-I am primarily interested in getting a recommendation from each of you for a short story, novella, play, essay, even a comic book or screenplay that grabbed you and MOVED you.
-We want to know why?
+I am primarily interested in getting a recommendation from each of you for a short story, novella, play, essay, even a comic book or screenplay that grabbed you and *moved* you.
+We want to know why.

 So if you have a candidate you'd love to see in the course, prepare to nominate!
 Long novels, like *The Brothers Karamazov* or *Bleak House* are prohibitive because it's tough to fit all that reading into a law school education.
-Better are shorter, compelling, streamlined stories.
+Better are shorter, compelling, streamlined stories, with strong heroes.

 RD